 The Concept2 Online Logbook is a great free tool that provides challenges to keep you going.
 If you’re not following a training plan but need some daily guidance, check out the Workout of the Day (WOD) on the free app ErgData.
 Send the WOD to your PM5 with the click of a button.
 If you’re feeling competitive, the daily honor board keeps you in the know on how you stack up, or it can keep you inspired to see the hundreds or thousands of people who joined you today.

 Use the ErgData app for stroke rate work by setting up target rates to keep you on track.
 Focusing on rowing at 22 spm or skiing at 42 spm can really make the time fly by more than you may think.
 Working on consistency in your power and stroke rate is a great way to gain mastery on the RowErg.
 With ErgData’s custom workout feature you can easily program complicated or simple workouts to keep you engaged.
+The Share a Workout feature allows you to create an interval workout and send to your friends or training partners.
 If your fitness isn’t at a place to chase lifetime bests, use the online logbook to keep track of your season’s best 5000 meters, 30 minutes, 1 minute etc., and look to improve on those.
 The online logbook seasonal rankings allow you to track your progress during the year, and those lifetime bests can always be a target to aspire to.